MMC Benefits Handbook

 - for any reason if it is vested Company Matching Contributions (Employer Match Withdrawal).

-- for any reason if it is your rollover account (Rollover Withdrawal).
+- for any reason if it is your rollover account, including Roth rollovers (Rollover Withdrawal*).

 - for any reason if it is your MHRS Plan Account (MHRS Plan Account Withdrawal).